Gurubase/gurubase/README.md

 1. You can use it on [Gurubase.io](https://gurubase.io/) (or on Gurubase Self-hosted if you've installed it on your servers).
 2. You can embed an [Ask AI widget](https://github.com/gurubase/gurubase-widget) into your website.
 3. You can add a [Gurubase badge](#2-badge) to your GitHub repository README.
-4. We will release an API soon.
+4. You can add a [Slack bot](#3-slack-bot) to your Slack workspace to ask questions in your channels.

-### Are there Discord/Slack integrations?
+5. You can add a [Discord bot](#4-discord-bot) to your Discord server to ask questions in your channels.
-Yes!
-Gurubase offers both [Slack](https://docs.gurubase.ai/integrations/slack-bot) and [Discord](https://docs.gurubase.ai/integrations/discord-bot) integrations.
-You can connect your Guru to your workspace or server and interact with it directly in your chat channels.
+6. You can use it over [API](https://docs.gurubase.ai/api-reference/introduction) to integrate with your own applications.

 ### What is Binge?